-EU ministers weigh Brexit progress as time runs low
+EU pressures Britain amid signs of progress in Brexit talks

+The United Kingdom leaves the EU on March 29 — the first country ever to do so — but a deal must be sealed in the coming weeks to leave enough time for the U.K. Parliament and European Parliament to sign off.

+“The ball is in the British court.
+It is a question of a British political decision,” France’s EU affairs minister, Nathalie Loiseau, told reporters in Brussels as she arrived for talks with her European counterparts.

-Ahead of a meeting Monday with his counterparts in Brussels, Belgian Foreign Minister Didier Reynders said that the EU is “waiting for new news from London.”
+Belgian Foreign Minister Didier Reynders agreed, saying that the EU is “waiting for new news from London.”

-The main obstacle to an agreement is how to keep goods flowing smoothly across the border between EU country Ireland and the U.K.’s Northern Ireland.

 Most Read Business Stories